In this chapter, the objects for performing basic x/y-plotting,

 However, these specialized objects also make use of the

-and Graph
+Curve and Graph objects to

 display the x/y-data.